mirtio/mirtio.github.io/about.md

 I am a research fellow at the [Institute for System Dynamics][1] working on their automotive team.
 In my PhD I am working in the field of numerical optimization and control theory, with driver assistence systems in hybrid-electric commercial vehicles being the target applications.

 Computers have always been fascinating me.
 I like to do hobby projects with microcontrollers, [small ARM-devices with Linux][2] and FPGAs.
 Here and there I also contribute to several open-source software projects.

+Apart from that I am very interested in motor-vehicles, be it old vintage cars or modern passenger vehicles/trucks.
+It fascinates me how lots of different areas of science come together within such a product and how scientific advancements and governmental regulations have steadily influenced their quality and efficiency.

 Also, I am very interested in low-cost home-brew prototyping, such as 3D-printing, PCB milling/development.
 Some of the hobby projects I do are used for home-automation or [multimedia applications][3].